JonasMoss/univariateML/README.md

 [`univariateML`](https://jonasmoss.github.io/univariateML/index.html) is
-an `R`-package for user-friendly maximum likelihood estimation of a [selection](https://jonasmoss.github.io/univariateML/articles/distributions.html) of parametric univariate densities.
+an `R`-package for user-friendly maximum likelihood estimation of a [selection](https://jonasmoss.github.io/univariateML/articles/distributions.html) of parametric univariate densities and probability mass functions.
 In addition to basic estimation capabilities, this package support visualization through `plot` and `qqmlplot`, model selection by `AIC` and `BIC`, confidence sets through the parametric bootstrap with `bootstrapml`, and convenience functions such as the density, distribution function, quantile function, and random sampling at the estimated distribution parameters.

 ## Installation